natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-84G-21-RE%20(China).md

 '''Cons:'''

 * Turn rate is not very good, though better than the F-84B
-* Manoeuvrability diminished with heavy payloads
+* Maneuverability diminished with heavy payloads
 * Middle road fighter, not the best or fastest, but capable
 * Long takeoff roll out